Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch05_Properties_of_triangles.md

 ![Incenter of a triangle image](Images/Ch05/S03_02_Incenter_of_a_triangle.png) *Incenter of a triangle*

+The incenter is in the three angle bisectors of a triangle, and due to the equidistance in an angle bisector theorem, the incenter is equidistant to the three sides of the triangle.
+This allows building a circle that inscribes (inscribe) the triangle, using the incenter as center of said circle, and the shortest distance from the incenter to any side as the radius.

 (Teorema de la concurrencia de las bisectrices de los ángulos de un triángulo) **Concurrency of the angle bisectors of a triangle theorem**: in a triangle, the three angle bisectors, one from each vertex, intersect each other at a single point which is the incenter.